-We’ve asked it before: does your organisation have an engagement problem?
+We’ve asked it before: does your organization have an engagement problem?
 We’re not goading you.
-But given that 85% of the global workforce isn’t engaged in their work, it’s a pretty important issue to face head on.
+But given that 85% of the global workforce isn’t engaged in their work, it’s a pretty important issue to face head-on.

 Employee Engagement Matters

 Employee engagement drives profitability, efficiency, and productivity.
 Engaged employees are the drivers of business performance.
 The most highly contributing individuals are engaged ones.